delzio/de-bootcamp-project/README.md

  - Cloud Storage API
  - BigQuery API

 2. Create a Debian e2-standard-4 virtual machine with 100GB boot disk provided by google cloud compute.
 View [How to SSH into VM section](#how-to-ssh-into-vm) to set up your local machine to log into the virtual machine you created.
-If you choose not to run this project with this vm setup, you can still follow the instructions but will need to install the required software (Docker and Terraform), build the docker images, and launch the airflow containers manually.

 3. Create a Service Account with your desired name and description (from the hamburger icon go to IAM & Admin -> Service Accounts)